 When you’re dealing with a leaking water heater, the big question is whether to fix it or get a new one.
 It’s a tough call, but you can make the right decision by looking at a few key factors: the unit's age, the cost of the repair, and the type of leak you’re facing.
 A quick fix might seem tempting, but sometimes a replacement is the smarter, more cost-effective choice for the long haul.
 Let’s walk through what you need to consider to figure out the best path forward for your home.

-Consider Its Age and Efficiency
+Factor in the Age and Efficiency

 Most traditional tank water heaters have a lifespan of about 8 to 12 years.
 If your unit is approaching or has passed that age, investing in a significant repair might not be the best use of your money.
 Think of it this way: you wouldn’t put a brand-new engine in a car with a rusted-out frame.
 An older water heater is more likely to have other parts fail soon, leading to more service calls.
 Plus, modern water heaters are much more efficient.
 Upgrading to a new unit can lower your monthly energy bills, and those savings can help offset the cost of the replacement over time.
 Many new models are designed as energy-saving systems that can make a real difference in your home's consumption.